-Physical properties of haloalkanes
+Physical Properties of Haloalkanes

 Physical properties of any compound depend largely on

-- Its mass
+- It’s mass

 - The type of intermolecular and intramolecular forces of attraction

-Melting Point and Boiling Point of haloalkanes
+2. Melting Point and Boiling Point of Haloalkanes

-There is large electronegativity difference between halogens and carbon resulting in highly polarized molecules.
+There is a large electronegativity difference between halogens and carbon resulting in highly polarized molecules.
 The higher molecular mass and greater polarity as compared to the parent hydrocarbon results in stronger intermolecular forces of attraction (dipole-dipole and van der Waals) in the halogen derivatives.
 Boiling Point depends upon the intermolecular forces of attraction and hence the boiling points of chlorides, bromides and iodides are considerably higher than those of the hydrocarbons of comparable molecular mass.